 What happens during State Opening?

-State Opening is the main ceremonial event of the parliamentary calendar, usually drawing large crowds and a significant television and online audience.
+State Opening is the main ceremonial event of the parliamentary calendar, drawing a significant audience online, on television and in person.
 It begins with the Queen's procession from Buckingham Palace to Westminster.

 The Queen arrives at Sovereign's Entrance and proceeds to the Robing Room.
 She leads the Royal Procession through the Royal Gallery to the chamber of the House of Lords.